markroxor/Roboism/README.md

 * Go to templates -> active-members.html, there find div class="W3-accordion".
 Problem is that individual accordion for bio of each member cannot be opened.
 If clicked, only opens first bio.
 Please sort it out as soon as possible.

+* ~~Profile pic of member's is not showing due to dynamic url in img src="{{ ? }}" is not correct.
+Please sort it out as soon as possible.
+Same problem with resume download.~~

 * In [fill_info.py](https://github.com/markroxor/Roboism/blob/master/mainsite/templates/registration/fill_info.html), I have styled it using CSS and Django.
 (See styling classes [here](https://github.com/markroxor/Roboism/blob/master/mainsite/forms.py) ) I want the names and fill boxes under each other, like